smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ⑥ View table template details.

-⑦ Compatibility with date created.
+⑦ Compatibility and creation date of the table template.

 **Create table templates**